Why is My AC Not Blowing Cold Air?

 There are a few ways to notice if you have a frozen evaporator coil:

-• Poor ventilation throughout your home combined with warm indoor air
+• Poor ventilation from the supply vents throughout your home combined with warm indoor air

 • Frost building on the copper tubing leading into the coil cabinet